 \paragraph{Cost of the algorithm} Only two types of messages are used ({\sc init} and {\sc witness}).
 It is easy to see that the broadcast of a message by a correct process requires two consecutive communication steps (broadcast of an {\sc init} message whose receptions entail at most $n$ broadcasts of {\sc witness} messages).
-Not counting the messages that a process sends to itself, a reliable broadcast by a correct process costs $(n-1)$ messages {\sc init} and at most $n(n-1)$ messages {\sc witness}.
-(As they are not under the control of the algorithm, the messages sent by Byzantine processes are not counted.)
+Not counting the messages that a process sends to itself, a reliable broadcast by a correct process costs $(n-1)$ messages {\sc init} and at most $n(n-1)$ messages {\sc witness} (counting only the messages under the control of the algorithm).